Luxury in Union County: 8 Most Expensive Union County NJ Cities

 If there is one thing the township of Scotch Plains is known for, it's the many historical landmarks from the American Revolutionary War that are still standing in the city.
 Additionally, Scotch Plains offers extensive recreational activities and a vibrant business community for its residents.

-Home prices run the gamut from $350,000 to $2.5 million.
+Home prices run the gamut from $350,000 to $2.5 million for luxury homes in the area.
 Homes average between a little over 900 square feet to 8,900 square feet.
 Home styles vary, with traditional Colonial, ranchers, and split-level homes typical in the area.

 Scotch Plains also contains a variety of premier shopping locations, such as Enchantments, a little shop selling unique personal gifts; the Blue Star Shopping Center, offering a variety of well-known shops and restaurants; and Tom the Green Grocer, a family-run country store selling fresh ingredients.

 Area restaurants include Shallman's Kitchen, bringing Caribbean-American cuisine to area residents; Scotchwood Diner, featuring classic American food, along with traditional Italian and Greek food; and Stage House Tavern, initially built in 1737, serving quality tavern fare.

 For residents who like the outdoors, nearby Echo Lake Park has a selection of outdoor recreational activities to participate in, including boating, fishing, and hiking.
 With many things to do available in the community, it's no surprise that Scotch Plains is known as one of Union County's top towns.

 - Addams Tavern

 The borough of Mountainside is known as the site of Nike missile batteries in the late 50s and early 60s.
 Today, Mountainside is a quiet, little community with a quaint downtown area located on a ridge in north-central New Jersey.
 Like the rest of Union County, the borough is a part of the New York metropolitan area.